-WPCNHF Emergency Assistance Fund
+WPCNHF Patient Assistance Fund

 If the person needing assistance is not a patient of the Hemophilia Center of Western Pennsylvania, the Chapter will handle the request directly with the third party or the referring physician’s office.
 In this case, the patient must provide proof of medical condition or recommendation from his/her physician.
 They must also complete all paperwork to become a member of the Chapter if they have not already done so.